-Alys Fowler lists 8 of her favourite hippeastrums and explains how to get the most from these exotic-flowering bulbs, planting between October and April for flowers from late December to June.
+Alys Fowler lists 8 of her favourite amaryllis, or hippeastrums, and explains how to get the most from these exotic-flowering bulbs, planting between October and April for flowers from late December to June.

 Hippeastrum ‘La Paz’

-Vigorous, with long stems.
-Its colours seem slightly muddied compared to other ‘cybister’ types – but it’s certainly unusual.
+Vigorous amaryllis, with long stems.
+This amaryllis has colours that seem slightly muddied compared to other ‘cybister’ types – but it’s certainly unusual.

-A traditional trumpet, but smaller and more refined than most.
-It has a lovely, subtle fragrance and a green throat.
+A traditional amaryllis trumpet, but smaller and more refined than most.
+This amaryllis has a lovely, subtle fragrance and a green throat.

 A reliable and a good starter variety.
 The colour combination isn’t as clear as ‘Rosario’, but you’ll get more flowers per stem.

 More red than green.
-The insides of the petals look hand-painted.
+The insides of this amaryllis’ petals look hand-painted.